-Throughout the twentieth century, forestry laws have been enacted relating to the acquisition of land, fighting and prevention of forest fires, rehabilitation and reforestation of forests damaged by fire and logging, and forest and land management.
+Throughout the 20th century, forestry laws have been enacted relating to the acquisition of land, fighting and prevention of forest fires, rehabilitation and reforestation of forests damaged by fire and logging, and forest and land management.

 The Oregon Forest Practices Act of 1971, which replaced a thirty-year-old forest conservation act, was the first law of its kind in the U.S. to regulate forest operations while protecting the forest environment.
 The act established rules for timber operators and landowners concerning timber harvesting, use of chemicals, slash disposal, reforestation, road construction and maintenance, and other activities that have an impact on the soil, fish and wildlife, and water in Oregon's forests.

 Oregon has been innovative in the area of land use planning.
 As early as 1899 the beaches in Clatsop County were declared a public highway.
 In 1913 similar rights of public access to all Oregon beaches were established.
 A statewide planning program was established in 1973 and later revised in 1987.
 In order to protect Oregon's natural resources and provide for orderly development, a Land Conservation and Development Commission